 Superior quality:oneworld member airlines have strong reputations for customer service excellence and innovation.
 The quality of the oneworld customer journey, from lounges to the in-flight product, will help passengers arrive at their destinations fresh, well rested, and ready to do business.

 Greater support:Our airlines employ a third of a million people across the globe to ensure oneworld customers travel safely, securely and comfortably every step of their journey.

 From Adelaide to Zurich, from Argentina to Zimbabwe, oneworld's network reaches out to the four corners of the earth, making it easier for travellers to reach more places.

-Our member airlines together serve around 150 countries with flights to almost a thousand destinations, many more than any individual airline can offer itself - with the oneworld network focused on the most important cities for international business travellers.
+Our member airlines together serve 155 countries with flights to more than a thousand destinations, many more than any individual airline can offer itself - with the oneworld network focused on the most important cities for international business travellers.

 An extensive range of great value fares

 oneworld is the market leader for alliance fares and sales products, pioneering some of the most innovative, flexible and attractively priced alliance fares available – and the first to sell any of them on-line.
 There's something for anyone interested in making an extensive journey - from captains of industry on a trip right around the world to the student backpacker exploring one continent or more.